valheim-server-help/valheim-server-help.github.io/howAdmin.md

 	76551295065884553
 	77556392054375653
 	```

+	**Note** do not add any other text to this file, comments after ID numbers or similar.

 3. When you have updated the `adminlist.txt` file, the changes should apply immediately, but if you have issues, try restarting the server.